-The CV has to be easy on the eye, it can be packed full of information but it also has to be easy to read.
+The CV has to be easy on the eye, it should be full of information, but it also has to be easy to read.
 I write a small paragraph on the role and the company and then have a bullet point list of the tasks, skills and work below.
 Don’t just copy your job spec, ensure you add some colour to the role so that the potential employer can get a flavour of how you work, what you like to do and the skills you have.

 Know what they want

-You will be filing a certain role and you should tailor your CV accordingly.
-I have a few versions of my CV that reflect different skills I have so that if I apply for a role, for example, which involves lots of event planning I make sure the knowledge I have in that area comes through, the same with a board level EA role.
+You will be filing a specific role, and you should tailor your CV accordingly.
+I have a few versions of my CV that reflect different skills I have so that if I apply for a role, for example, which involves lots of event planning, I make sure the knowledge I have in that area comes through, the same with a board level EA role.
 I would strongly recommend that you don’t lie on your CV but I would also say if you know you can do the job you are applying for then showing your skills in a way that will push you ahead of everyone else can only be a good thing.

 Additional information and extracurricular activities

 I do think that you should have additional information on your CV that shows your background and personality but at the same time I keep this to a minimum and put it after my work history.
 I include the following in this order: